Greta Gaines: Snowboarding, sports, television and musical career

 In the early years of snowboard development she began using a prototype created by designer Jake Burton Carpenter, and was the only female participant in the first World Extreme Snowboard Championship in 1992, competing against 19 men, and thus, by default, the first Women's champion in that sport.

 In 1997 she began hosting MTV’s Sports and Music Festival, and her song "Mikey Likes It" was used as the show's theme song.
 In 1999 the Oxygen Network created Freeride with Greta Gaines.
-She later hosted ESPN 2s "Basscenter" and "The New American Sportsman."
+She later hosted ESPN 2's "Basscenter" and "The New American Sportsman."

 She released her first album of music, Greta Gaines, in 1999.
 Her song "Firefly" received extensive radio play and rose to the tops of the MP3.com charts, after which she performed at Lilith Fair with Sheryl Crow and Sarah McLachlan, and had gigs opening shows for Tori Amos and Alanis Morissette.